underwhelmingToaster/obs_cn1/Congestion Control.md

 The goal of congestion control is to avoid sending more traffic onto a network than the network can handle, thus slowing it down unneccessairily.
-There are many congestion avoidance algorithms for [[Transport Control Protocol|TCP]], all operating on the same principle of _additive increase/multiplicative decrease_ (AIMD).
+There are many congestion avoidance algorithms for [[TCP|TCP]], all operating on the same principle of _additive increase/multiplicative decrease_ (AIMD).

 > [!NOTE] Example of TCP Reno
 >